 Accommodation and Meals

-The students will be housed together in a group house.
-Each student will have his or her own bedroom or be expected to share with one other student, and there are several common spaces.
+Students will be housed together in a group house.
+Each student will share a bedroom with one other student, and there are several common spaces.
 Meals are available at the house and other locations on campus.
-Wifi internet will be available, though internet connections in India are often slower and less reliable than internet connections in the United States.
+Wifi internet will be available, though internet connections in India are often slower and less reliable than in the United States.
 The program will help secure SIM cards that are capable of making local calls within India and have data facilities.
-A cook will be hired to purchase groceries and prepare meals.
-Cost of breakfast and dinner provided by the cook is included in the program fees.
+A cook will prepare meals at the house, and cost of breakfast, lunch, and dinner provided by the cook is included in the program fees.
 The house is located a short walk from the Jamia campus and is also close to one of the newest lines of the Delhi Metro.

 Dr. Mehr Farooqi | email@example.com